T3CHNOLOG1C/Brick/README.md

 ### Requirements :

-- Python 3.6
+- Python 3.6 or later
-- `pip install -r requirements.txt`
+- `pip install --upgrade -r requirements.txt`

 ### How to use :